radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-database.md

 ---
 type: docs
-title: "Add a database to the app"
+title: "Add a database to the website tutorial app"
-linkTitle: "3.
-Add a database"
+linkTitle: "Add a database"
-description: "Connect a CosmosDB resource to your website application"
+description: "Connect a CosmosDB resource to the website tutorial application"
-weight: 60
+weight: 3000
 ---

-As the message from the previous step stated, you have not yet configured a database, so the todo items you enter will be stored in memory inside the application.
+So far you have not yet configured a database, so the todo items you enter will be stored in memory inside the application.
 If the website restarts then all of your data will be lost!

 In this step you will learn how to add a database and connect to it from the application.